jrmsklar/JSButton/README.md

 } forEvents:UIControlEventTouchUpInside];
 ```

-We instantiate a `JSButton` and then pass it a block to perform on `UIControlEventTouchUpInside`.
+A `JSButton` is instantiated, and a block is passed to it to be executed on `UIControlEventTouchUpInside`.

 ## Demo

-Build and run the JSButtonDemo project in Xcode to see `JSButton` in action.
+Build and run the JSButtonDemo project in Xcode to see a full demo of `JSButton`.

 ## Requirements